 We had several opportunities to work on visualizations for the projects involving 3D printed buildings.
 One of them was The Tent, a building meant as a refugee shelter that is quickly erected after a major natural disaster in China.
 It was made in cooperation with Xuberance in 2014 – pictured above.

-Lately we were asked to visualize a 3D printed chapel in the woods for the ICE Architects & Constructions in cooperation with Jiri Vitek, pictured below.
+Lately we were asked to visualize a 3D printed chapel in the woods for the ICE Architects & Constructions in cooperation with Jiri Vitek, pictured on the top of this page.
 See more images in our portfolio!